Aliases for GPR132 Gene

 Previous GeneCards Identifiers for GPR132 Gene

 This gene encodes a member of the guanine nucleotide-binding protein (G protein)-coupled receptor (GPCR) superfamily.
 The receptors are seven-pass transmembrane proteins that respond to extracellular cues and activate intracellular signal transduction pathways.
 This protein was reported to be a receptor for lysophosphatidylcholine action, but PubMedID: 15653487 retracts this finding and instead suggests this protein to be an effector of lysophosphatidylcholine action.
 This protein may have proton-sensing activity and may be a receptor for oxidized free fatty acids.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jul 2013]

 GeneCards Summary for GPR132 Gene

 GPR132 (G Protein-Coupled Receptor 132) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity.
-An important paralog of this gene is P2RY8.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity.
+An important paralog of this gene is GPR183.

 May be a receptor for oxidized free fatty acids derived from linoleic and arachidonic acids such as 9-hydroxyoctadecadienoic acid (9-HODE).
 Activates a G alpha protein, most likely G alpha(q).
 May be involved in apoptosis.
 Functions at the G2/M checkpoint to delay mitosis.
 May function as a sensor that monitors the oxidative states and mediates appropriate cellular responses such as secretion of paracrine signals and attenuation of proliferation.
 May mediate ths accumulation of intracellular inositol phosphates at acidic pH through proton-sensing activity.